flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-7.md

     inspectors.
   card_citation: ''
 card_2:
-  card_text: "> a\x1CWhen you have two 500-year floods within two years of each other, ita\x19s pretty clear ita\x19s not a 500-year flood.”\n> \n> North Carolina Governor Roy Cooper on the struggle of how and where to rebuild after Hurricane Florence just 2 years after Hurricane Matthew.
-The Governor says it's time to rethink the strategy & \"be smarter\" about recovery.
+  card_text: "> ax1CWhen you have two 500-year floods within two years of each other, itax19s pretty clear itax19s not a 500-year flood.”n> n> North Carolina Governor Roy Cooper on the struggle of how and where to rebuild after Hurricane Florence just 2 years after Hurricane Matthew.
+The Governor says it's time to rethink the strategy & "be smarter" about recovery.
 Early estimates have the damage from Florence nearing $20B, but that number is expected to rise."
   card_citation: ''
 card_3:
-  card_text: "> “Ia\x19ll be doing things over the next two weeks having to do with immigration, which I think youa\x19ll be very impressed at.”\n> \n> Pres.
+  card_text: "> “Iax19ll be doing things over the next two weeks having to do with immigration, which I think youax19ll be very impressed at.”n> n> Pres.
 Trump in a wide ranging interview with The Hill newspaper, suggesting more to come on immigration before the midterm elections.
 He mentioned $1.6B used for repairs and an 80-foot stretch of border wall, as well as his desire for more; the U.S. Southern Border is nearly 2000 miles."
   card_citation: ''
 card_4:
   card_text: >-